-Two-factor authentication is a really good thing.
-Two factor combines two different methods of authentication (i.e. a password and a token) to provide greater security when proving your identity.
+Multifactor authentication (MFA) is a really good thing.
+MFA combines two different methods of authentication (i.e. a password and a token) to provide greater security when proving your identity.

-Continuing with my online bank account example, if my friend were to have guessed the password to my account but I had two-factor authentication turned on, she would be denied access unless she also had my cell phone and knew the PIN to access it to open up the application that provides the one-time code needed as a second verification method.
+Continuing with our online bank account example, if a friend were to have guessed the password to your account but you had MFA authentication turned on, they would be denied access unless she also had my cell phone, knew the PIN to access the phone, and was able to pull the one-time code needed as a second verification method.

-Many organizations now require two-factor authentication to establish a connection to their network from outside the office, and this is a smart move and can help protect you in case your credentials get compromised.
+Many organizations now require MFA to establish a connection to their network and programs—a smart move to protect you in case your credentials get compromised.

-If any of your online accounts offer two-factor authentication, I encourage you to turn this service on to provide greater security to your personal information.
+If any of your secure systems offer MFA, I encourage you to turn this service on to provide greater security to your personal information.

 Authentication has become a useful practice in protecting information for both companies and people alike.
 Strong passwords, good sharing habits, and MFA tools are all ways to help keep your accounts and networks safer from compromise.

 For more tips and tricks on preventing attacks to your network, or to work with a security provider to improve your business’s security practices, visit frsecure.com.